8base/Documentation/docs/projects/introduction/jumpstart/navigation-accelerator/breadcrumbs-management.md

    - The generated breadcrumb array is used to display the breadcrumbs in the UI.
    - The breadcrumbs are typically shown near the top of the page, just below the header or navigation bar.
    - Each breadcrumb item is a clickable link that allows users to navigate back to a specific section.
-   - In our example, the UI would display: "Home > Settings > Team Members" as clickable links.
+   - In our example, the UI would display: **Home > Settings > Team Members** as clickable links.

 ### Navigating Using Breadcrumbs

-- Users can easily navigate backward by clicking on any of the breadcrumb links.
-For example, clicking on "Settings" would take them back to the "Settings" page, and clicking on "Home" would return them to the application's home page.
+Users can easily navigate backward by clicking on any of the breadcrumb links.
+For example, clicking on **Settings** would take them back to the **Settings** page, and clicking on **Home** would return them to the application's home page.
-- Breadcrumbs provide a convenient way for users to retrace their steps and explore different sections of the application.

-By understanding how breadcrumbs are generated and displayed, users can navigate your application more effectively and gain a clear sense of their location within the application's structure.

-## User-Friendly Navigation

-Effective breadcrumb management by the Navigation Accelerator simplifies the user's navigation journey within your application.
-It ensures that users can easily trace their steps and understand their current location, contributing to an enhanced overall user experience.